chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Tail.md

 	- Raya shoves a fistful of herbs into Boun's hands.
 "Drive!"
 - Boun stashes the lemongrass in a basket and hops into the driver's seat, and launches the boat full-throttle
 	- it's not fast, but it's enough
-	- the Serlots start jumping across ships to close the gap—
+	- the Serlots start jumping across the vacant ships to close the gap—
 	- but the gang narrowly make their escape

 #### Fang Resolution